-Anabelle Caso
+Anabelle Hayden Caso

 I study syntax (the computational component of the mind responsible for the construction of sentences, phrases, and clauses), and its interfaces with morphology, phonology, and semantics.
 I am concerned with both the synchronic and diachronic implications of these interactions, and I am enthusiastic about how they are preserved in ancient and contemporary finite corpora.
 My research therefore combines linguistic theory, traditional philology, and computational methods.